 Amy Flaum, Administrator

-Amy has worked at Hawthorne Valley for 11 years, previously in the Development Office.
+Amy has worked at Hawthorne Valley for 13 years, previously in the Admissions and Development Offices.
 She also is the girls’ volleyball coach.
 Amy earned a B.S. in Elementary Education from Springfield College, and is a Hawthorne Valley alum.
 In her off time she enjoys children’s literature, gardening, and playing volleyball.

 To send Amy an email, click here.

 Taylor Race, Athletics Director, High School Physical Education teacher, High School Administrator

 To send Taylor an email, click here

 Emily Thorington, Main Office Receptionist